Path-Check/paper-cred/README.md

 1. Enhanced Security
     1. The signed payload is cryptographically protected and thus impossible to tamper
 1. Freedom of binding
-    1. There's no requirement to bind certificate to a user or proxy models to a user
+    1. There's no requirement to bind the credential to a user or proxy models to a user
-    1. Electronic binding with individual wallets is possible when the certificate is loaded on an app.
+    1. Electronic binding with individual wallets is possible when the credential is loaded on an app.
 1. Extremely private
     1. The only information online is a public key.
     1. The protocol does not require centralized servers.